Leg Injury Claims

 To start your leg injury claim, contact us on our freephone number (0800 182 2190), or request a call back via our online form.
 One of our experts will then be in touch, to discuss the details of your case and determine whether you are eligible to make a claim.

-Our unrivalled industry knowledge allows us to advise on even the most complex of leg injury claims.
-We are able to offer expert and impartial advice, answer questions and discuss the claim process with you – all with no obligation to commit.
+Our unrivalled industry knowledge allows us to help with even the most complex of leg injury claims.
+We are able to offer expert and impartial help, answer questions and discuss the claim process with you – all with no obligation to commit.

 If you decide to move forward with your leg injury claim, we will put you in contact with an experienced solicitor from our team.
 They will then help you to navigate the leg injury claims process and get the compensation you deserve.